feysalh1/castle/README.md

 ## Deployment Options

-There are two main deployment options for Children's Castle:
+There are three main deployment options for Children's Castle:

 ### Option 1: Replit Deployment